 The author of numerous books and articles based on ethnographic and interview methods, Macdonald received a 2006 NIH ICTR K2 Award for her research on healthcare offloading.
 Her research has been disseminated in top journals, including The Gerontologist, Social Forces, and Hypatia, and at national conferences.
 She brings advanced skills in focus group facilitation and stakeholder engagement, as a trainee of Richard Krueger and a graduate of the Journey of Facilitation and Collaboration at the University of Wisconsin-Madison.

 Dr. Macdonald oversees all aspects of qualitative research design, data collection and analysis at QHRC.
-She especially enjoys shepherding projects from inception to dissemination.
+She especially enjoys working with investigators on grants and disseminating research findings.

 Her research interests involve patient-centered care, with a special focus on surgical outcomes, cancer care, and end-of-life care.